andrewmcveigh/cljs-time/README.md

 # cljs-time [![Build Status](https://travis-ci.org/andrewmcveigh/cljs-time.png?branch=master)](https://travis-ci.org/andrewmcveigh/cljs-time)

-A date and time library for ClojureScript, immitating the [clj-time](https://github.com/clj-time/clj-time) library.
+A date and time library for Clojure and ClojureScript, immitating the [clj-time](https://github.com/clj-time/clj-time) library.

-This is my crude and naïve attempt at replicating some of the functionality in clj-time.
-This is in no way a drop-in clojurescript replacement for clj-time, however the goal is that over time I can hopefully replicate enough of the clj-time API and functionality to make this library "good enough" for other projects.
+Cljs-time is an attempt at replicating the functionality in clj-time.
+This is not a drop-in clojurescript replacement for clj-time, however the goal is that over time enough functionality of the clj-time API can be replicated to make this library "good enough" for other projects.

-This library is currently leaning on the [Google Closure goog.date](http://docs.closure-library.googlecode.com/git/namespace_goog_date.html) library for basic date/time functionality. **The date objects in this library are mutable**, however any operations that **alter** a date object return a copy, leaving the referenced date object alone.
-In the future, immutable date objects will be preferred.
+The cljs-time library no longer relies on Google Closure goog.date.
+It now uses a clojure record as a base datatype.
+Date/time calculations are simply functions.

 ## Artifacts